Wastewater blockages

 • your drainage isn't shared with other properties

-• there is no flooding in your local area
+• there's no flooding in your local area

-• you're only experiencing an overflow when using water on your property.
+• you only experience an overflow when using water on your property.

 Not sure if the blockage is in your private pipes or our network?

-Please call us on 13 20 90 and we'll ask you some simple questions to identify the location of the blockage.
+Call us on 13 20 90 24/7.
+We'll ask you some simple questions to help identify where the blockage is.